-It is recommended that the Audit, Finance and Administration Committee approve, and forward to the Board of Commissioners, this request for approval to award Contract 19-RFP-105913-FP - Voluntary Employee Benefits Insurance Program to Unum, at an estimated employee funded cost of \$550,000 annually or \$2,750,000 for three (3) base years and two (2) option years of the contract.
+It is recommended that the Board of Commissioners, approve this request to award Contract 19-RFP-105913-FP - Voluntary Employee Benefits Insurance Program to Unum, at an estimated employee funded cost of \$550,000 annually or \$2,750,000 for three (3) base years and two (2) option years of the contract.
 Actual payments under the contract during its term will be dependent upon the actual level of employee participation and their plan selection.